RanukaDinsitha/RanukaDinsitha/README.md

-- 👋 Hi, I’m @RanukaDinsitha.
+- 👋 Hi, I’m Ranuka Dinsitha.
-- 👀 I’m interested in Angular and Electron.
+- 👀 I’m interested in Tailwind and Astro.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on JavaScript.
+- 💞️ I’m looking to collaborate on TypeScript & Java.
-- 📫 How to reach me im in NZ!
+- 📫 How to reach me? <a href="mailto:ranuka.imiyamohottige@gmail.com"> Click on me!</a>